Use Conan with JFrog CLI

 - No separate config command: Unlike other build tools, Conan does not have a

 jf conan-configcommand.
-Configure Conan remotes to point to Artifactory using standardconan remote add. - Conan 2.x compatibility: Ensure your Conan version is compatible with the CLI version.
-Check
+Configure Conan remotes to point to Artifactory using standardconan remote add. - Conan 2.x compatibility: The examples on this page use Conan 2.x syntax.
+Conan 1.x uses different flags (for example,

 CI/CD Example (GitHub Actions)